 Baptism at the river

 After baptism, the same individuals who helped you in will help you out and will provide you with towels.
-Then, we usually have an RV on site where you can head up the hill after the service for a change of clothes.

 In the water at either place

 Whether you're in the church building or in the river, once you are in the water, our pastor will introduce you.
 Then, he will introduce the person who is sharing your testimony or give you the chance to personally share if you prefer.
 After testimony, our pastor will ask these questions:

 - Have you entrusted your life to Jesus Christ as your Savior and Lord?

 - Do you desire to follow the Lord in baptism in obedience to His command?

 Assuming you answer those questions with a “yes,” our pastor will say: “Then it is my joy to baptize you my brother/sister in the name of the Father, the Son, and the Holy Spirit.”
 He will lower you into the waters and bring you back up, saying “buried with Christ in the likeness of His death; raised to walk in newness of life.”

 After you've been baptized, you may want to raise your arms in victory or praise God in some other way.
 We say – have at it!
 This is a grand celebration.
 Jesus has saved your soul.
 Don't be afraid to party!

 We know some folks can be a little anxious when thinking about the moment of baptism.
 Let us assure you – there's nothing to worry about.
 We haven't drowned anyone yet, and we expect our stellar track record to stay that way!
 Still, these tips may build your comfort and courage as you step into the waters: